 We are a reader-supported education publication.
 When you buy through links on our site, we may earn an affiliate commission to help us keep providing content.

 We’ve all experienced the disapproval of a teacher when they catch us doodling in class.
+But, does doodling makes you a better student?
 From kindergarten through college, we’ve been told to pay attention, take notes and keep our notebook margins clear of distracting doodles.

 But did you know doodling during class actually has its benefits?